paycoreio/docs/docs/connectors/test/index.md

 !!! tip
     Press **`Connect`** at Test **`Provider Overview page`** in **`New connection`** section to open Connection form!

-!!! note
-    These parameters are set according to your Merchant account type and it's available currencies!

 !!! info "Screenshot"